jaredevans/chat-relay-server/README.md

-# chat-relay-server
+# **chat-relay-server**

-Chat relay server based on websockets and WebRTC.
-CLI and web chat clients for 1:1 text chat, open text chatroom, and 1:1 video chat.
+Chat relay server for text and video chat, using websockets and WebRTC.
+Includes both CLI and web chat clients for one-on-one and group chat.

-**_Caution:_** Only for proof-of-concept and reference.
+### ⚠️ Caution:
+This project is for proof-of-concept, learning, and reference purposes only.
-Do not use for production or continually expose to public Internet, due to insecure code.
+It is not secure for production and should not be exposed directly to the public Internet.

 CLI client: